bibbox/bibbox-documentation/docs/installation-image.md

 # Requirements

-### Hardware

-**Minimum**

-The following will show you the minimum requirements of the BIBBOX virtual machine.
-Please note, that installing any applications within BIBBOX will require additional resources!

-* CPU cores: 1
-* Memory: 4096 MB
-* Disk space: 20 GB

-**Recommended for Development**

-For development purposes we recommend a virtual machine with the following specifications:
+For testing purposes we recommend a virtual machine with the following specifications:

 * CPU cores: 4
 * Memory: 8192 MB